Soups are one of the best ways to eat healthy and delicious! Here are our best easy soup recipes that the whole family will love.

 And finally, the coziest soup of them all: this wild rice soup recipe!
 This soup is creamy and oh so comforting, featuring white beans, carrots, mushrooms and wild rice.
 And, it’s vegan and vegetarian!
 It’s naturally creamy using a secret ingredient (head over to the recipe to see).
 It makes for a filling and satisfying wild rice soup that rounds out our list of soup recipes.
 Bon appetit!

-This website is full of vegetarian soups and vegan soups!
-Here are a few other vegetarian soups we’d recommend:
+This website is full of easy and healthy soups; here are a few we’d recommend:

 - Creamy Coconut Curry Soup